-Durga Puja is Kolkata's biggest festival, transforming the entire city into a grand celebration of art, culture, and devotion.
-If you're planning to experience this spectacular festival, here's everything you need to know.
+Durga Puja's Kolkata's biggest festival - it transforms the entire city into a celebration of art, culture, and devotion.
+Here's everything you need to know if you're planning to experience it.

 When to Visit

-Durga Puja usually falls in September-October.
+It usually falls in September-October.
 The main celebrations span five days - Shashthi to Dashami.
-To experience the peak festivities, visit during Ashtami and Navami.
-Book accommodation at least 2-3 months in advance as the city gets crowded.
+For peak festivities, come during Ashtami and Navami.
+Book accommodation at least 2-3 months ahead since the city gets packed.

 Must-Visit Pandals

-Famous pandals include Kumartuli Park, Bagbazar, Santosh Mitra Square, and Mohammad Ali Park.
-Each pandal has a unique theme with incredible artistic work.
-Expect 2-3 hour queues at popular pandals.
-Start your pandal hopping early evening around 6 PM.
+Famous ones include Kumartuli Park, Bagbazar, Santosh Mitra Square, and Mohammad Ali Park.
+Each pandal's got a unique theme with incredible artistic work.
+Expect 2-3 hour queues at popular spots.
+Start pandal hopping early evening around 6 PM.

 Pandal Hopping Tips

-Wear comfortable shoes as you'll walk a lot.
-Carry a small bag with water, snacks, and phone charger.
-Use metro or app cabs - roads are heavily congested.
-Make a list of pandals you want to visit but stay flexible.
+Wear comfortable shoes since you'll walk a lot.
+Carry water, snacks, and a phone charger in a small bag.
+Use metro or app cabs - roads get heavily congested.
+Make a list of pandals you want to see but stay flexible.
 Download pandal location apps for navigation.

 Food During Puja